postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 ### Collaborating as a team member

 Partner Workspaces are only visible to invited team members, similar to [private workspaces](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/).
 Once invited, you can access Partner Workspaces as you would access any other workspace.
-To open one, select **Workspaces** in the Postman header, and then select the Partner Workspace.
+To open one, select **Workspaces** in the Postman header, then select the Partner Workspace.

 Within a Partner Workspace, team members can have different workspace roles: Admin, Editor, and Viewer.
 To learn more, see [Workspace roles](/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles).